 Meet the team

-TomThomas Capon has been a mentor and coach for Team 7393 since its inception.
-He loves sharing his experience in robotics design and metalworking with students of all ages.
-He is an electrical engineer at NASA's Goddard Space Flight Center in Greenbelt, Maryland, working on mechatronics in cutting-edge scientific satellites.
-He drives an all-electric Nissan Leaf and regularly promotes electric-vehicle at local events.
-Considered a master in the field of submitting self-biographies late.
+TomI have been a mentor and coach for FTC team 7393 since its inception.
+I love sharing my experience in robotics design and metalworking with students of all ages.
+I am an electrical engineer at NASA's Goddard Space Flight Center in Greenbelt, Maryland where I work on mechatronics in cutting-edge scientific satellites.
+I drive an all-electric Nissan Leaf Chevrolet Bolt and regularly promote electric vehicles at local events.